curtcox/Viewer/README.md

 SecureApp now ships with Logfire support (including LangSmith instrumentation) so local development mirrors production tracing.
 Install dependencies with `./install`, set your `LOGFIRE_*` and `LANGSMITH_*` values in `.env`, and then use `./run` to start the server.
+The `./install` script installs the required OpenTelemetry instrumentations (`opentelemetry- instrumentation-flask` and `opentelemetry-instrumentation-sqlalchemy`) so Logfire can attach to the framework automatically.
 When keys are present, the home page provides quick links to both observability dashboards; otherwise the buttons note that the integrations are disabled.
 Detailed reasons for any disabled integration appear in the application log at startup.